-Usually, your fish goes to the top when he’s not getting enough oxygen.
-Unlike you, he uses his gills to breathe the air that’s already in the water.
-However, in some circumstances, there’s not enough oxygen in the tank for all of the fish to breathe easily.
-To combat this, they swim up to the surface, where the water is oxygen-rich.
-You may notice some gasping or other signs that he’s not well while he’s up there.
+Usually, your fish go to the surface when they’re not getting enough oxygen.
+Unlike you, fish use their gills to breathe the air that’s already in the water.
+However, in some circumstances, there’s not enough oxygen in the tank for all the fish to breathe easily.
+To combat this, they swim up to the surface, where there is oxygen-rich water.
+You may notice some gasping or other signs of stress while they are up there.

 While it’s fairly serious if your tank-dwellers can’t breathe well, there are a few steps you can take to fix the problem straight away.
 You might also need to rethink your setup, once the initial emergency has passed.

 Do a water test

 You should be performing water tests regularly, including every time you change out some of the water.
 It’s important to check nitrates, pH levels, and ammonia to see if anything is out of whack.
 This usually happens when you’ve got a bigger issue in the aquarium, such as too many fish.
 It could also be a sign that you’re overfeeding and the excess food is rotting at the bottom.
 You may need to take quick action with a partial water replacement and use conditioners to help bring your chemical levels down.
 In the long term, you’ll have to find a way to reduce waste; usually feeding less will do the trick.
 Also, look into adding live plants which will produce oxygen and remove excess nitrogen compounds naturally.

 Your filter will help to remove some of the waste from your tank, though frequent cleaning and water changes are still very important.
 Add more elements (such as a bubbler) to increase the levels of oxygen, permitting the fish to breathe more easily.
 Examine your filter for any breaks and replace sponges or other old pieces.
 Lastly, make sure your filter system is big enough for your tank.
 You may need to purchase a larger one if you’ve recently added fish.